funcool/rumext/README.md

   [:div {:class "label"} (:name props)])
 ```

+NOTE: The `mxf/reactive` higher-order component behind the scenes uses
+**React Hooks** as internal primitives for implement the same behavior
+as the `mx/reactive` mixin on class components.

-### Hooks
+### Hooks (React Hooks)

 React hooks is a basic primitive that React exposes for add state and
 side-effects to functional components.
 Rumext exposes right now only
-thre hooks with a ClojureScript based api.
+three hooks with a ClojureScript based api.

 #### useState